-These are all the best toy deals to expect this Black Friday
+Black Friday early toy deals are here!
+These are the best offers right now

 Cyber Monday is the last chance to get discounted toys in time for Christmas and last year there was up to 50 per cent off.

-For on-the-go kids, there was a £25 saving over at Halfords on the Nitro Circus Ryan Williams replica stunt scooter (£85, Halfords.com) as well as £30 off the X-Rated shockwave kids BMX bike (£120, Halfords).
+For on-the-go kids, there was a £25 saving over at Halfords on the Nitro Circus Ryan Williams replica stunt scooter (£99.95, Amazon.co.uk) as well as £30 off the X-rated shockwave kids BMX bike (£120, Halfords).

 Where can I find the best Black Friday 2021 deals?